sting-ioc/sting/docs/performance.md

 primarily because this is what Sting is focused upon and intends to improve upon in the future.

-It should be noted that the example application only includes `@javax.inject.Inject` annotated types for Dagger and {@api_url: @Injectable::Injectable} annotated types for Sting and not components provided by `@dagger.Module` annotated types for Dagger or {@api_url: @Fragment::Fragment} annotated types for Sting.
+It should be noted that the example application only includes `@javax.inject.Inject` annotated types for Dagger and {@link: sting.Injectable @Injectable} annotated types for Sting and not components provided by `@dagger.Module` annotated types for Dagger or {@link: sting.Fragment @Fragment} annotated types for Sting.
 This is primarily because it was too easy to introduce bias against Dagger in this scenario.